Lakeland Westchester Classic

 -- Please enunciate more on your permissibility triggers and provide sufficient explanation for them.
 I'm not willing to pull the trigger for you for a 1 second trigger you made in the NC.

-I am a parent judge who started judging recently -- have been a judge for one LD and one Speech tournament so far.
+I am a parent judge who started judging last year -- have been a judge for three LD and one Speech tournament so far.
 I love debate and speech and hope to help students become better debaters and speakers.

 Spreading is fine, please be sure to slow down on the tagline and when quoting evidence so I can properly flow the arguments in the round.
 I also recommended that debaters share the files before each speech just in case I miss anything on flows during the speeches.
 I also do not recommended fully spreading in the rebuttal rounds.